srthorat/sauce-lab-ats-cypress-typescript/README.md

 - Logs: Detailed logs for debugging purposes are also available, providing insights into test execution and any errors encountered.

+Note: There is all redy existing issue with firefox for screenshot and recording https://github.com/cypress-io/cypress/issues/18415 - Video functionality is not working on Firefox 93 and above

 ## Page Object Model
 The Page Object Model (POM) design pattern is implemented to enhance code maintainability and readability.
 Key page objects include:
 - BasePage: Contains common methods used by other page objects.